relativitydev/transfer-api-samples/README.md

 ## Integrations
 As of this writing, TAPI is now integrated within the following components and applications:

-* RDC/WinEDDS/IAPI/RIP/Invariant
+* Remote Desktop Client
-* EnForce (Guidance/OpenText)
+* Import API
-* Relativity One Staging Explorer (ROSE)
+* Relativity One Staging Explorer
+* Transfer CLI
-* R1 Import via Azure Functions
+* R1 File Migrator CLI

 ## Target Framework